Žemaitkiemis

 Žemaitkiemis (literally: Garden of Samogitians) is a town in Ukmergė district, Lithuania.
 It is located 17 km north-east of Ukmergė.
 The Neo-Baroque Church of Saint Casimir was built in 1902.
 According to the 2011 census, the town has a population of 261 people.

-Town's coat of arms, adopted in 2017, feature the Žemaitkiemis meteorite that fell near the town in 1933.
+The town's coat of arms, adopted in 2017, features the Žemaitkiemis meteorite that fell near the town in 1933.

-One of the most notable people to come from Žemaitkiemis is Antas Mauruškevičius.
-He is the finance manager of one of the largest renewable energy companies in the World.
-He has generated over 100 billion euros in revenue between 2012 and 2023.